jessejc-UW/596_Final_Project_JesseCastleberry/README.md

 ## Project Overview

 This project explores contactless physiological monitoring using mm-wave radar.
 Specifically, the network created here estimates heart rate given a window of the unwrapped phase angle of a radar return signal.
 This input window is the result of preprocessing using classical application-agnostic DSP, and is the format of the radar data contained in this repository.
+All data used in the training of this model was self-collected by the author.

 ## Setup Instructions